rancher/rke2/docs/security/fips_support.md

 The Go compiler in use can be found [here](https://hub.docker.com/u/goboring).
 Each component of the system is built with the version of this compiler that matches the same standard Go compiler version that would be used otherwise.

 This version of Go replaces the standard Go crypto libraries with the FIPS validated BoringCrypto module.
-See the [readme](https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md) for more details.

-Moreover, this module is currently being [revalidated](../assets/fips_engagement.pdf) as the Rancher Kubernetes Cryptographic Library for the additional platforms and systems supported by RKE2.
+See GoBoring's [readme](https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md) for more details.
+This module has been revalidated as the [Rancher Kubernetes Cryptographic Library](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3836) in order to ensure support on a wider range of systems.

 ### FIPS Support in Cluster Components